Founder / Backstory

 About Sierra

-Sierra Domb is a Visual Snow Syndrome activist and trailblazer in neuroscience, philanthropy, and communication.
+Sierra Domb is a global Visual Snow Syndrome activist and trailblazer in neuroscience, philanthropy, and communication.
 Her nonprofit organization, Visual Snow Initiative (VSI), is dedicated to global awareness, education, resources, patient advocacy, treatment development, and research for Visual Snow Syndrome (VSS).
+Sierra also serves on the International Advisory Board for the Columbia-WHO Center for Global Mental Health.
+Additionally, she is a TEDx Speaker, 2024 UMiami 30 Under 30 Award-Winner for her global activism and philanthropic work focused on VSS, as well as an author and collaborator at Oxford Mindfulness.

 Due to the debilitating nature of her symptoms, Sierra could not see, drive, work, or function normally after onset of her condition.
 Fearful that she was going blind (or worse), Sierra sought help from dozens of doctors and specialists at many renowned medical institutions.
 But no one could offer an explanation for her symptoms, let alone a diagnosis.
 Over the next year and a half, she was subjected to numerous medical tests, most of which focused on her eyes.
 Her test results always came back normal.